Love Your Energy

 Type 2s have a soft, gentle energy that flows inwards.
 Their facial features slope slightly downwards and they tend to look down when they speak.
 They need to take their time with things.
 When dressing true to themselves they prefer to wear muted colours and soft, comfortable clothes.
 Princess Diana is a good example.

 Type 3s have a more forceful, outward-flowing energy.
 They have more angularity in their features and expression.
-They are high movement, with a heavier step and a vibrant way of speaking.
+They are higher movement, with a heavier step and a vibrant way of speaking.
 They like their clothes and accessories to have some weight and structure to them, as well as some texture and deep colour.
 This is Carol Tuttle's type.

 Type 4s have a stillness to them.
 Rather than a flowing energy, they focus on what is most relevant to them.
 They have a lot of parallel lines and symmetry in their faces.
 They are precise in their movements and tend to sit very straight.
 Audrey Hepburn is an example of this type.
 They prefer very clean, clear colours with minimal movement in their clothes and accessories.